y1zhou/ABCFold/README.md

 - `--model_params`: Path to the directory containing the AlphaFold3 model parameters.
 - `--database`: [optional] Path to the directory containing the AlphaFold3 databases #Note: This is not used if using the `--mmseqs2` flag.
-- `--sif_path`: [optional] Path to sif file if using an AlphaFold3 singularity instead of Docker
+- `--af3_sif_path`: [optional] Path to sif file if using an AlphaFold3 singularity instead of Docker
 - `--use_af3_template_search`[optional] If providing your own custom MSA or you've ran `--mmseqs2`, allow Alphafold3 to search for templates

 #### Template arguments